Frequently Asked Questions

 - the Office of the Child Advocate

-What area of the province does CFS Western cover?
+What area of the province does CFS of Western Manitoba cover?

-CFS Western serves an area of about 12,000 square miles in southwestern Manitoba, reaching a population of approximately 180,000.
+CFS of Western Manitoba serves an area of about 12,000 square miles in southwestern Manitoba, reaching a population of approximately 180,000.
 Our main office, Family Resource Centre, Family and Community Development Centre, preschool, day care and group homes are all located in Brandon.
 We also have offices in Killarney, Melita, Minnedosa, Neepawa and Virden, and social workers in another nine rural communities and their surround areas.
-See our Contact Us page for full details.
+See the map below for reference: